 An increasing number of Nigerians are embracing the controversial ketogenic diet.
-This diet has shown dramatic weight loss but its long-term health effect on dieters is highly open to question.
+This diet has shown dramatic weight loss but its effect on dieters is highly open to question.
 The keto diet is based on unproven scientific claims, especially with regard to its long-term efficacy and safety.

 Justina Ude, 35, loved to show off her figure and flaunted her body like a model.
 But the visible excess fat she carried gave her no confidence for the red carpet pose until she was introduced to a miraculous diet that appeared to have changed her life for good.

 She achieved a dramatic weight loss of 31 percent within one year of going against conventional dietary advice.
 All she had to do was to deny herself intake of carbohydrate and consumed more high-fat foods.

 “Ketogenic lifestyle is indeed the best lifestyle,” Ude says excitedly.
 “I can’t believe it’s a year already I embarked on this journey.
 From 120kg to 82kg, still ketoing hopefully I will get to 75kg.”